rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 * array

-The default is 'list'.
+The default is `list`.

 ## Composite Data Iteration

-Using a data source which provides hierarchical data, nested collection components (like user.addresses in the previous example) can be iterated explicitly, specifying the root component as **source** and providing the component **name**.
+Using a data source which provides hierarchical data, nested collection components (like `user.addresses` in the previous example) can be iterated explicitly, specifying the root component as **source** and providing the component **name**.